What do giants like McDonald's, Apple, Starbucks, and Walmart have in common, besides having more than 100,000 employees?

 If you want to grow your company, it's useful to know how other companies grew and what challenges they faced.
 Once you know the typical path, you can avoid common mistakes entrepreneurs make when leveling up.

 Ichak Adizes, one of the world’s leading management experts, has developed a methodology that describes the typical lifecycle every company goes through.
 He compares company growth to human growth where a company grows, ages, and ultimately dies.
 There are 10 stages and each brings its unique set of challenges.

 Every business starts as a vision in somebody's head, an idea.
 The would-be founder dreams up all the thing they could do and spends days and nights in crafting ambitious plans for the future.
 They tell everyone about their idea, enthusiasm runs high, and everything is rosy.
 But there is a nagging concern: "What if it doesn’t work?
 What if I fail?"

-This stage is called courtship because the founder flirts with the idea of starting a business but hasn’t taken any concrete steps.
-To get to the next stage, a founder needs courage to take a risk and commitment to follow up on that idea.
+This stage is called courtship because the founder flirts with the idea of starting a business but hasn't taken any concrete steps.
+To get to the next stage, a founder needs the courage to take a risk and commitment to follow up on that idea.